metatensor/metatrain/docs/src/architectures/soap-bpnn.rst

     any case, the final summary will be per-structure.
 :param loss_weights: Specifies the weights to be used in the loss for each target.
 The
     weights should be a dictionary of floats, one for each target.
 All missing targets are assigned a weight of 1.0.
-For example, for a